A-S-Rock/owlngo/docs/network_communication_protocol.md

     - `String <AUTHOR>`: the level creator's name
     - `String <LEVEL_NAME>`: the name given to the level
     - `LevelJSON <LEVEL>`: JSON representation of the level object to be saved<br><br>

-   `LevelJSON` contains the size and the contents of the level in JSON format.<br>

 #### Upcoming